AmasaDelano/dungeon-land/markdown/06_02_Cleric.md

 *Level 7*

-Touch an ally and you may heal their damage a number of points up to your maximum HP.
+Heal yourself or an ally you touch a number of damage points up to your maximum HP.

 #### Harm